PROPHET: An Inferable Future Forecasting Benchmark with Causal Intervened Likelihood Estimation: Benchmark

 \subsection{Construction}

 After calculating the \ace~for all pieces of news, we construct the benchmark with them.
-For each question, we count the number of pieces of news where their \ace~are above a threshold.
-If the number is large enough, we add the question to the chosen set \textit{L1}, otherwise to \textit{L2}.
-We consider \textit{L1} to be the main part of our benchmark because answering the questions can be sufficient supported by \textit{L1}.
+For each question, if it contains news articles with \ace > 0.7, we add the question to the chosen set \textit{L1}, otherwise to \textit{L2}.
+We consider \textit{L1} to be the main part of our benchmark because answering the questions can be sufficiently supported by \textit{L1}.
 It can serve as an RAG benchmark.
 While \textit{L2} lacks sufficient support to answer the questions, it also provides valuable information for prediction questions, but needs to be supplemented with additional information beyond the news.
-We currently create 99 questions for \textit{L1} and 53 for \textit{L2}.
-We make several discussions about our benchmark:

-\textbf{Data volume.} There is not a large volume of valuable prediction questions in total.
-To ensure the validity of \ep, we apply filtering operations during construction by \ace~estimation.
-As a result, the volume of \ep~is smaller than that of datasets where data collection without inferability validation.
-This is also the case for other future forecasting datasets with question filtering~\cite{karger2024forecastbench}.
-We'll address this issue by using automatic pipelines to regularly collect and add new questions to update the benchmark.
+We use QwQ-32B~\cite{qwen2025qwen25technicalreport} to compute all observation probabilities and Qwen2.5-32B~\cite{qwen2025qwen25technicalreport} to do other data processing.
+Note that:

 \textbf{Causality Assumptions.} Our assumptions are rooted in general commonsense and aim to capture the dominant patterns in news-event relationships.
 We don't attempt to model global causality; instead, it suffices to model the causality required for the task with appropriate parameters.